Beating of Chrissy Lee Polis: The incident

 The victim, Chrissy Lee Polis, was 22 at the time of the attack.
 Polis, then a resident of Baltimore, said that she was going to use a restroom, when a female individual spat in her face.
 Then she and another female person started attacking Polis.
 One of the attackers was 14 years old.
 A McDonald's employee, Vernon Hackett, filmed the beating and the attempts of another employee and a customer to intervene in the attack.
 Other McDonald's employees in the video are heard to be laughing.
-Hackett was fired by April 23, after making transphobic remarks about Polis on Facebook.
+Hackett was fired on April 23, after making transphobic remarks about Polis on Facebook.

 The beating lasted for several minutes.
 Weijia Jiang of CBS Baltimore said, "Then after a powerful blow to the head, the victim appears to have a violent seizure, and as she bleeds from the mouth, spectators warn the attackers to flee before cops arrive."
 Polis said that she had been intoxicated during the attack, and that she had a seizure.
 She received cuts to the face and mouth.
 Polis stated that she believed that being transgender was to blame for the assault.